KusumSangwan0811/ML-Project-on-Heart-Disease-Prediction/README.md

 6. **Model Evaluation**   - Assessed models using accuracy, classification reports, and confusion matrices and compared model accuracies visually.

 #### Conclusion
 The project demonstrates how machine learning can predict heart disease, improving early detection and health outcomes.
+Among all the models, K-Nearest Neighbours performed best with an accuracy of 90%.

 #### Dataset
 Available on Kaggle (https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset/data).